Do's and Don'ts of investing in smallcases?

 👍 Do’s

-- Track News & Dividends: Every smallcase comes with a performance summary of Index Value, Dividends, News and more
+• Track News & Dividends: Every smallcase comes with a performance summary of Total returns, Dividends, News, and more

 👎 Don’ts

-- Don't sell stocks directly on your broker platform: For all transactions relating to smallcases transact directly on smallcase platform
+• Don't sell stocks directly on your broker platform: For all transactions relating to smallcases transact directly on the smallcase platform